-- (a) Employees shall receive directly from the WCB any wage loss benefits to which they may be entitled. - (b) While an employee is in receipt of WCB wage loss benefits, paid holidays, and vacation will not accrue.
-However, unused vacation credits accrued in previous years shall not be lost as a result of this article.
-In addition, benefits provided for in

-Articles 34 and 35 will continue to apply as if the employee is at work.
+- (a) Employees shall receive directly from the WCB any wage loss benefits to which they may be entitled. - (b) While an employee is in receipt of WCB wage loss benefits statutory holidays will not accrue.
+Other entitlements and leaves shall be maintained and accumulate in accordance with BC Employment Standards Act.
+All benefits provided for in Article 35, Benefits Plan will continue to apply as if the employee is at work. - (c) The provisions of (b) shall also continue to apply to employees who are receiving WCB benefits other than wage-loss benefits pursuant to Sections 29 or 30 (temporary benefits and/or partial temporary benefits) of the Workers Compensation Act, so long as the employee is otherwise entitled to benefits under those Sections of the Workers Compensation Act.

-- (c) The provisions of (b) shall also continue to apply to employees who are receiving WCB benefits other than wage-loss benefits pursuant to Sections 29 or 30 (temporary benefits and/or partial temporary benefits) of the Workers Compensation Act, so long as the employee is otherwise entitled to benefits under those Sections of the Workers Compensation Act. - (d) Employees qualifying for Workers' Compensation coverage shall be continued on the payroll and shall not have their employment terminated during the compensable period.
-Such employees shall be considered as being on an unpaid leave in accordance with Article 31 except that seniority shall continue to accrue based on regular hours and benefits will be maintained as provided for in Articles 34 and 35.
+(d) Employees qualifying for Workers' Compensation coverage shall be continued on the payroll and shall not have their employment terminated during the compensable period.
+Such employees shall be considered as being on an unpaid leave in accordance with Article 32.
+Unpaid Leave except that seniority shall continue to accrue and other perquisites shall be maintained and continue to accrue in accordance with the BC Employment Standards Act.
+Article 35, Benefits Plan will continue to apply as if the employee is at work.

-28.08 Transportation for Accident Victim
+29.09 Transportation for Accident Victim

-If an employee is injured at work and requires assistance, transportation to the employee's home shall be provided by the employer.
+If an employee is injured at work and requires assistance, transportation to the employee's home shall be provided by the Employer.

-28.09 Day of Injury
+29.10 Day of Injury